 When an individual owns an IRS "tax qualified Long Term insurance" plan they are eligible for a tax deduction based on age not the annual plan cost.
-The following is the IRS age based schedule for 2018:
+The following is the IRS age based schedule for taxable years beginning in 2019:

 How this works: The age based deduction is added to any other unreimbursed medical expenses when completing the IRS 1040.
 Any amount above 10% of an under age 65 individual’s AGI is a deduction.
 Individuals 65 and older can deduct amounts above 7.5%.

 When purchased through a business the tax deductions are more flexible than for an individual and for the firm's health insurance.